pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 #### Direct Assignment

-Creating a new table with a directly assigned constraints.
+Creating a new table with directly assigned constraints.
 The leader is in `us-east-1` region, the followers are in `us-east-1` and `us-east-2`:

 ```sql
 CREATE TABLE t1 (